 - Get a high-quality lock.
 A good lock will give you some peace of mind when you have to leave your bike behind while running errands.
+Never use only a cable lock - they are much easier for bike thieves to cut!
+Get a good U-lock or metal folding lock.
 You should also register your bike with Project 529 to help deter bike thieves.

 - Carry an emergency kit.
 Pack it with a basic tool kit (a compact pump, spare tire tube, tire lever and duct tape), bandages, alcohol wipes, sunscreen and a rain jacket.
 If you’re going for more extensive treks, here’s what to include in a comprehensive bike repair kit.

 - Prep your little ones too.
 Cycling is a great activity for the whole family.
 Here are some pointers to teach your kids bike safety and help them follow the rules of the road.